-This appliance must be installed in accordance with the installation instructions.
+This appliance must be installed according to the installation instructions included.

 This appliance is intended for domestic use only.
 The appliance must only be used for the preparation of food and drink.
 The appliance must be supervised during operation.
 Only use this appliance indoors.